sage-code/maj/alphabet.md

 * ijma	=> IPA:"iʒma" = "picture"
 * joka  => IPA:"ʒoka" = "game"

+**Modified: g**

+Maj letter `g` has two versions:

+* hard g = ğ
+* soft g = ĝ

+In most Romance languages "g" is problematic.
+Italian and Romanian is using "ge", "gi" for soft "g".
+However there are two problems with this: First the other vowels will not produce a soft "g".
+For example sound `d͡ʒa` can not be produced conveniently.
+Avoinding soft "g" is expensive.
+You must use groups "ghi" and "ghe" to resolve this problem.

+English and Spanish is using silenced "u" to make "gui" and "gue".
+However this introduce another problem.
+In old Spanish you must use u qirh diaeresis `ü` to make sound `u` audible.
+After Spanish reform you must know the word to pronounce it correctly.

+Maj has a similar problem, resolved by using cedila for print alphabet and by making two letters in scripting alphabet: {ĝ = ფ, ğ = ɤ}

-**Soft: g**
+**Soft: g = ĝ**

 [listen](https://en.wikipedia.org/wiki/Voiced_postalveolar_affricate)

-Soft "g" = "ġ" is followed by vowel {`i`, `e`}.
-In this case it becomes post-alveolar affricate similar to `gi` in word "giraffe".
-This sound must be produced with the middle of your tongue relaxed on roof top of your mouth and is softly vibrated.
+Letter "g" followed by vowels {`i`, `e`} becomes soft, post-alveolar affricate similar to `gi` in word "giraffe".
+This sound must be produced with the middle of your tongue relaxed on roof top of your mouth softly vibrated.
 Best IPA symbol for this sound is `d͡ʒ`.

-* gema	 => IPA:"d͡ʒema" = "money"
+* ĝema = gema	 => IPA:"d͡ʒema" = "money"

-Maj script is using letter `ფ` for soft g.
+Maj script is using letter `ფ` for `ĝ` and soft `g`.

-**Hard: g**
+**Hard: g = ğ**

 [listen](https://en.wikipedia.org/wiki/Voiced_velar_stop)

-Hart "g" can be followed by vowels {`a`,`u`,`o`, `y`, `w`, `h`}.
-This sound is produced similar to K except it is softly vibrated.
-The IPA symbol for this sound is actually "g".
-It is a similar sound to `g` in "guitar".
+Letter "g" followed by vowels {`a`,`u`,`o`, `y`, `w`, `h`} or any consonant becomes hard `g` = `ğ`.
+This sound is produced similar to `k` except it is vibrated.
+The IPA symbol for hard `g` is actually "g".
+It sounds similar to `g` in "guitar".

-* goxa => IPA: "goʂa" = "left"
+* goxa = ğoxa => IPA: "goʂa" = "left"
-* agra => IPA: "agra" = "farmer"
+* agra = ağra => IPA: "agra" = "farmer"

-Note: In most Romance languages "g" is problematic.
-Italian and Romanian is using silent "h" to create groups: "ghi" and "ghe".
-English and Spanish is using silenced "u" to make "gui" and "gue".
-In Maj we do not use silenced letters so we can not resolve this problem.

-Maj script is using letter `ɤ` for hard g.
+Maj script is using letter `ɤ` for hard `g`.

 **Modified: q**